mateineaga/Weapon-Guns-and-Knieves-Detection-in-Pictures-or-Live-Footages/README.md

-# 🔍 Computer Vision Project: Weapons Detection in Pictures and Videos
+# 🔍 Weapons Detection in Pictures and Videos

 ## 👨‍💻 Project Overview